Paciolan/remote-component/README.md

 };
 ```

-## package.json
+## `package.json`

 Set `main` to the webpacked entrypoint.
 This will probably be `dist/main.js`.

-Any dependencies you have marked as `external` should be removed from `dependencies` and added to both `devDependencies` (so they are available during development) and `peerDependencies` (so the upstream package knows it is responsible for installation).
+Dependencies you have marked as `external` should be removed from `dependencies` and added to both `devDependencies` (so they are available during development) and `peerDependencies` (so the upstream package knows it is responsible for installation).

 ```javascript
 {